judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 -   text: any sort of string data
 -   number: a numeric value
+-   int: specifically an integer number
 -   select: if a values parameter is included and it is a valid SQL expression, a dropdown pre-populated with results from the query is provided.
 -   checkbox: a checkbox in the UI or true/false values
 -   bool: a set of radio buttons in the UI for true/false values
 -   hidden: no UI item support is supplied in the form, but a default value can be sent from the form
 -   read_only: a visible element is provided in the form that cannot be changed
 -   file:  a file can be uploaded to the file system with a reference to it placed in the database
--   password: an obfuscated form item
+-   password: an form item obfuscated in the frontend and possibly one-way encrypted when saved
 -   json:  a JSON object
 -   many-to-many: a form item that allows several items from another table to be linked to our form item